Become a Board Member with the Oak Ridges Moraine Land Trust

 The Oak Ridges Moraine Land Trust is currently recruiting new members for the Board of Directors.
 As a member of the Board, you will be directing the affairs of the Land Trust in accordance with its objectives, constitution and bylaws, applicable legislation, and approved strategic plans.

-The Trust is updating and building its Committee base; the Committee structure is under review.
+The Trust is updating and building its Committee base.
 We are also recruiting non-Board volunteers for our Committees.

-We strive to further diversify the Board through a wide range of thought, ethnicities, age, genders, life experiences and more.
+We strive to further diversify the Board through a wide range of thought, ethnicities, age, genders, life experiences and more, including Indigenous Peoples.
 ORMLT is committed to creating a welcoming and inclusive organization.
 Diversity is integral to this commitment.
 Diversity and inclusion among our members, volunteers, staff and Board of Directors allows us to better understand, connect to and respond to ORMLT members and communities and make better decisions for the Trust.

 - Success in raising significant funds for a cause they believe in, preferably in major or legacy gifts or significant conservation initiatives;